duocpk/my-unity/README.md

-# DESCRIPTION
+# 25/03/2020
+## WHAT DID
-This repo cotain my unity learning progress
+Initial unity progress work logs

-- 3/22/2020
+## WHAT LEARNED
+## WHAT WILL DO
+Duoc have to append his progress to this file